Skip to content

 1. Click Compute new feature in the right panel.

-2. Enter a name for the new feature, and under Expression, use Snowflake scalar subqueries, scalar functions, or window functions to define the feature.
+2. Enter a name for the new feature, and under Expression, define the feature using scalar subqueries, scalar functions, or window functions for your chosen cloud data platform:

 This example uses REGEXP_SUBSTR, to extract the first number from the [<age_range_start> - <age_range_end>) from the age column, and to_number to convert the output from a string to a number.